EMD 567: History

 In 1951, Eugene Kettering presented a paper to the American Society of Mechanical Engineers entitled History and Development of the 567 Series General Motors Locomotive Engine, which goes into great detail about the technical obstacles that were encountered during the development of the 567 engine (these same considerations apply to the 645 and 710).
 The 567's designers started with a tabula rasa, systematically eliminating each of the 201A's many deficiencies which were preventing the earlier design from becoming successful in freight service, although the 201A was relatively successful in the less-demanding passenger and switching services.
-The 567 design had nothing in common with the 201A except the two-stroke cycle itself: each and every component of the 201A was replaced with a new design, even the "dipstick", to paraphrase one of Kettering's off-handed comments.
+The 567 design had nothing in common with the 201A except the two-stroke cycle itself as every component of the 201A was replaced with a new design, even the "dipstick", to paraphrase one of Kettering's off-hand comments.

 The 567 proved to be exceptionally successful in passenger, switching, freight, marine and stationary services, and, counting its two successors, the 645 and 710, which are not materially different from the 567 (all have the same external dimensions, differing mainly in per cylinder displacement), collectively have given nearly 80 years of exceptionally reliable service to those applications.
 As but one example of the achievements of the tabula rasa design: whereas the Winton 201A was doing very well with a 50,000 to 100000 mi piston lifetime, the 567 immediately achieved a 400000 to 500000 mi piston lifetime, and in at least one case, reached a 1,000,000 mi piston lifetime, a 10:1 to 20:1 improvement.